Ortur Laser Master 2 review

-The Ortur Laser Master 2 15w is by far the cheapest and simplest laser cutter I've used.
+The Ortur Laser Master 2 15w is by far the cheapest and simplest laser cutter I've used, costing as little as $209.99 at Gearbest(a price that excludes potential taxes and fees).
 Arriving in a relatively small box with a variety of pre-assembled parts, it takes between 15 and 20 minutes to build, and there's nothing complex or difficult in the process.

 Any form of interface is noticeably missing, and it requires a constant wired connection to a computer to get the Ortur working.
 This connection is easy enough, and once compete, everything starts to look very promising.